StudentDudent/Asg1/README.md

 Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

+I decided to go for a trailer becaus I was not able to make the profile pictures responsive.
+I could not run the back to top button.
+I decided to also ditch the input of characters as it will make the page very long on mobile.
+I had troubles with the logo because it was a little too small as I screenshotted it.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.